Punakaiki: History

 Travellers who crossed Te Miko plateau stopped at the Pororari River lagoon, and waited for low tide to cross the mudflats (while avoiding quicksand).
 A dry limestone overhang on the north side of the lagoon was a convenient place to wait, and became known as the "Post Office", because diggers would leave messages and carve their names into the walls.
-As late as 1931 graffiti like "Sandy 1866" and "Hamilton Nov 20/65" were still visible.
+As late as 1931, graffiti like "Sandy 1866" and "Hamilton Nov 20/65" were still visible.

-After crossing the present-day site of Punakaiki, the path went over the Dolomite Point headland and down to Punakaiki River.
-There is no record of early travellers noticing or commenting on the Pancake Rock formations, which are only 15 minutes off the track, and Māori do not seem to have pointed them out to early European explorers.
+After crossing what is now the site of Punakaiki, the path continued over the Dolomite Point headland and descended to the Punakaiki River.
+Early travellers did not record or comment on the Pancake Rock formations, which are just 15 minutes from the track, and Māori did not appear to have highlighted them to early European explorers.
 Those heading south to the diggings at Canoe Creek still had to navigate the Razorback, navigating a narrow path between a deep chasm on one side and a sheer drop to the beach on the other.
 A vehicular road was not built here until 1929, finally connecting Greymouth and Westport.

 In 2018, the remnants of Cyclone Fehi caused severe damage to the road immediately north of Dolomite point.
 Improvements costing $7.8 million were completed by Waka Kotahi NZ Transport Agency to provide more resilience to this section of State Highway 6.